Kanvas33/PostgreSQL-Library/README.md

 # Welcome to my PostgreSQL Library project! <br>
 ## Open the file named 'Library.sql' to review the code.

-## Additionally, you can explore an ER diagram created using SQL Power Architect.
+## Additionally, you can explore an ER diagram created using SQL Power Architect, by clicking on "Library_Database.Design.png".
 This diagram illustrates the database design and its relationships, providing a better understanding of the database structure.

 ## Whether you're a beginner or an advanced user, this project offers a comprehensive guide to PostgreSQL, covering a wide range of topics and exercises to help you master the database system.